Chaos Engineering

 Chaos Engineering is not “antifragility.”
 Nassim Taleb’s “antifragile” refers to systems that get stronger when exposed to random stress (Taleb, 2012).
 Chaos Engineering educates human operators about chaos already inherent in the system.
 Antifragility adds chaos hoping the system will grow stronger in response.

-Automate Experiments to Run Continuously: Like continuous integration catches code regressions, continuous chaos engineering catches resilience regressions as systems evolve (Basiri et al., 2016).
+Learn, iterate, and automate.
+Document findings, address weaknesses, expand scope, and automate successful experiments.
+Like continuous integration catches code regressions, continuous chaos engineering catches resilience regressions as systems evolve (Basiri et al., 2016).

 As Jesse Robbins observed, you don’t choose the moment, the moment chooses you.
 You do choose how prepared you are when it does (Robbins, 2011).